HarryPaniccc/DnD/Magic Item Pricing + Crafting.md

 | [[Cold Iron]]      | Holy Avengers, [[Anathema]]             | Very high?
 Idk                                              |
 | Phase Spider Venom | [[Phase Spider Poison]]                 | https://www.thievesguild.cc/harvest/creature.php?id=470     |
 ## Item Process

 # Pricing
 ## DMG Pricing Table
-- 25 Gp is a day for crafting in DMG
-- 50 Gp per **WORK WEEK** (5 days) in Xanathar's, which is nonsense I think.
-Crafting cost is half selling cost, so if a sword sells for 200 Gp, it takes 2 days to craft
-- 50Gp value per day?
 - Xanathar's has a magic item ingredients table: Item rarity connected to component CR
-	- Therefore a behir pearl can make a RARE item as it is CR 11
 - There's also a brewing potion of healing section in Xanathar's

 | Rarity    | Character Level | Value           |